 A once-annual 15-minute face-to-face primary care visit covering three required components: aspirin counseling for adults at appropriate cardiovascular risk, blood pressure screening, and intensive behavioral counseling to promote a healthy diet.
 Billed under HCPCS G0446.
 Established under Section 1861(ddd) and NCD 210.11.

-All Medicare Part B beneficiaries are eligible with no specific risk factor threshold required.
-The visit must occur in a primary care setting (family medicine, internal medicine, geriatric medicine, FQHC, or RHC) and must be delivered by a qualified primary care provider (MD/DO, NP, PA, or CNS in primary care).
-Specialty cardiology and other non-primary-care settings do not qualify.
+All Medicare Part B beneficiaries, with no risk factor threshold.
+The visit must occur in a primary care setting (family medicine, internal medicine, geriatric medicine, FQHC, or RHC) and be delivered by a primary care MD/DO, NP, PA, or CNS.
+Specialty cardiology settings do not qualify.

-(1) Aspirin counseling: current USPSTF guidance recommends against starting aspirin for primary prevention in older adults; beneficiaries with established CVD continue aspirin under separate secondary prevention guidelines.
-(2) Blood pressure screening: measurement and clinical interpretation using current ACC/AHA hypertension thresholds.
-(3) Intensive behavioral counseling to promote a healthy diet: typically addressing Mediterranean or DASH dietary patterns, sodium reduction, and limitation of processed foods.
+(1) Aspirin counseling: current USPSTF guidance recommends against starting aspirin for primary prevention in older adults, though beneficiaries with established CVD continue it under secondary prevention guidelines.
+(2) Blood pressure screening, interpreted against current ACC/AHA hypertension thresholds.
+(3) Intensive behavioral counseling to promote a healthy diet.

 Zero.
 ACA Section 4104 waives the Part B deductible and 20% coinsurance for G0446.
 Downstream services (statin prescriptions under Part D, antihypertensive medications, cardiac rehabilitation) are not included in this waiver and follow their own Medicare cost-sharing rules.